 Bleeding from the bowel after pelvic radiotherapy

-Bleeding from the back passage (rectum) is common after pelvic radiotherapy.
+Bleeding from the rectum (back passage) is common after pelvic radiotherapy.
 Treatment can damage the lining of the bowel.
 As the bowel heals, it makes new, small blood vessels.
 These are on the surface of the bowel lining, rather than deep within the bowel wall.
 Because these small blood vessels are on the bowel surface, they sometimes break and bleed.
-This can happen when a person strains to pass a bowel movement, or has slightly hard stools (poo).
+This can happen when you strain to pass stools (poo) or have hard stools.

 Late effects are side effects that do not go away, or that start months or years after treatment.
 Most people who have bleeding from the back passage as a late effect of pelvic radiotherapy only notice bleeding occasionally.
-For a few people, bleeding can be heavy and needs treatment.
-These changes in the bowel lining often get better over time.
-But this can take 5 to 10 years, so you may see a specialist for assessment in the meantime.
+For a few people, bleeding can be heavy.
+They will need treatment.

 Tests

-Bleeding can also be a sign of other problems such as piles (haemorrhoids) or straining on the toilet.
-Even if you think you know the cause, always tell your doctor or specialist nurse if you have any bleeding from the back passage.
-It is important to find out the cause and make sure there are not any serious problems.
+Bleeding can also be a sign of other problems such as haemorrhoids (piles) or straining on the toilet.
+Always tell your doctor or specialist nurse if you have any bleeding from the rectum, even if you think you know the cause.
+It is important to make sure there are not any serious problems.

-Your doctor will examine your back passage.
-They may also refer you to have a camera test, to look at the inside of your rectum (a sigmoidoscopy or colonoscopy).
-This is where a doctor or nurse passes a scope (a thin tube with a light and tiny camera on the end) into the bowel to look for any abnormal areas.
+Your doctor will examine your rectum.
+They may also refer you to have a sigmoidoscopy or colonoscopy.
+This is when a camera is used to look inside the bowel.
+A doctor or nurse passes a thin tube into the bowel.
+The tube is called a scope.
+It has a light and tiny camera on the end.
+It looks for any abnormal areas.

-If you are taking blood-thinning drugs, your dose may be reduced and monitored.
+If you are taking anti-coagulants (blood-thinning drugs), your dose may be reduced and monitored.

 Sucralfate

 A drug called sucralfate coats the lining of the bowel.
 This reduces inflammation and encourages healing.
-If the blood is bright red, you have the drug as an enema.
-This means the drug is gently given as a liquid into your back passage through a short tube.
-If the blood is darker, you take the drug by mouth as a tablet.
-It is important to avoid getting constipated when you are being treated with sucralfate.
+You have the drug as an enema.
+This means it is gently given as a liquid into the rectum, through a short tube.
+Your cancer team will show you how to do this yourself at home.

 Thermal ablation